Changes in Enrollment

 Changes in your financial situation:

 The FAFSA application uses tax data from prior years, which may not always be an accurate reflection of your current situation.
 The Department of Education allows for an institution to use professional judgment to change certain elements of the FAFSA application if adequate documentation can be provided.
 If you or your family has experienced a loss of employment, change in marital status, or other extraordinary circumstance, you may appeal to have your situation reviewed by our office.
 If approved, your federal aid eligibility and financial need may be recalculated, based on the new information.
 You must file your FAFSA in the standard way and then submit your additional documentation for your special conditions appeal.
-For more information regarding a 16/17 aid year special conditions appeal, please contact the Office of Financial Aid.
-Our special conditions appeal process is changing for the 17/18 year.
-More information on the 17/18 special conditions appeal process will be available soon.
+For more information regarding a 17/18 aid year special conditions appeal, please contact the Office of Financial Aid.